lps-dot-dev/by-the-pixel-fullstack-challenge/README.md

 - Visit frontend: [http://localhost:5173](http://localhost:5173)

 ## Thoughts/Considerations
-As the number of `users` grows, we may not be able to hit the `500ms` target response time.
-It may be necessary to use the websocket approach (like weather updates) in the future.
+~~As the number of `users` grows, we may not be able to hit the `500ms` target response time.
+It may be necessary to use the websocket approach (like weather updates) in the future.~~
+Pagination has been implemented to address this issue.

 Testing is not my forte, so I did not come up with any meaningful tests.